NCAR/inreach-nodeorm/doc/INSTALL.md

 ## Running the code

-Install node and make sure it's in your shell command path.
+Install node v14 and make sure it's in your shell command path. node v16 doesn't work: fs-ext won't compile on centos7 with g++ 4.8.

 Install and update node modules (as your own normal system user):